How do you perform your role at CommBank?

 I have an interpreter now, who (until recently) had been coming in to work with me for two hours a day, twice a week.
 We try to schedule our leadership team meetings for when the interpreter is here and now we’ve got a really good operating rhythm on our days.
 It makes it so much easier for me to participate and plan.

 Has COVID-19 affected the way you work?

-Most of us are working from home now, however I’ve been able to book interpreters to support me virtually for a few hours every day.
-Firstly the interpreter dials into the leadership team huddle , and then to my team’s huddle.
-The interpreter then stays on the line for calls that I need to make to my team members, which is especially vital during these times.
-I’ve always used video calls for my 1:1 catch-ups with my manager and my direct reports, and luckily I’ve been able to continue this while working remotely.
+Most of us are working from home and I’ve been able to book interpreters to support me virtually for a few hours every day.
+Firstly the interpreter dials into the leadership team huddle, and then to my teams huddle.
+The interpreter then stays on the line for calls that I need to make to our business stakeholders.
+I’ve always used video calls for my 1:1 catch-ups with my manager, and luckily I’ve been able to continue this while working remotely.

 How does your team support you?

-The great thing about my manager is that she’s not afraid to advocate for people like me.
+The great thing about my manager is that he’s not afraid to advocate for people like me.

 We have a lot of stakeholders and not many are aware that I have a hearing impairment.
-She speaks up for me, helping educate others and raising awareness about deafness.
+He speaks up for me, helping educate others and raising awareness about deafness.

 What do you enjoy doing outside of work?